Reclaimed water: United States

 In the U.S., the Clean Water Act of 1972 mandated elimination of the discharge of untreated waste from municipal and industrial sources to make water safe for fishing and recreation.
 The US federal government provided billions of dollars in grants for building sewage treatment plants around the country.
 Modern treatment plants, usually using oxidation and/or chlorination in addition to primary and secondary treatment, were required to meet certain standards.

 Los Angeles County's sanitation districts started providing treated wastewater for landscape irrigation in parks and golf courses in 1929.
 The first reclaimed water facility in California was built at San Francisco's Golden Gate Park in 1932.
 The Water Replenishment District of Southern California was the first groundwater agency to obtain permitted use of recycled water for groundwater recharge in 1962.

 Denver's Direct Potable Water Reuse Demonstration Project examined the technical, scientific, and public acceptance aspects of DPR from 1979 to 1993.
-A chronic lifetime whole-animal health effects study on the 1 MGD advanced treatment plant product augmented a comprehensive assessment of the chemical and microbiological water quality.
+A chronic lifetime whole-animal health effects study on the 1 MGD advanced treatment plant product was conducted in conjunction with a comprehensive assessment of the chemical and microbiological water quality.
 The $30 million study found that the water produced met all health standards and compared favorably with Denver's high quality drinking water.
 Further, the projected cost was lower than estimates for obtaining distant new water supplies.

 Reclaimed water is not regulated by the U.S. Environmental Protection Agency (EPA), but the EPA has developed water reuse guidelines that were most recently updated in 2012.
 The EPA Guidelines for Water Reuse represents the international standard for best practices in water reuse.
 The document was developed under a Cooperative Research and Development Agreement between the EPA, the U.S. Agency for International Development (USAID), and the global consultancy CDM Smith.
 The Guidelines provide a framework for states to develop regulations that incorporate the best practices and address local requirements.